 There are handful of apps that can help you recover your phone.
 But this is only possible if you have them installed on your phone before such mishap occurs.

-These tracking and monitoring apps (like this one) have a lot of features that eases up the process of recovering your missing device.
+These tracking and monitoring apps have a lot of features that eases up the process of recovering your missing device.

 With these tracking and monitoring apps, you can get exact map and satellite image location of where your smartphone is/has been, remotely ring out your device even if it is on silent (this comes in handy when, for example, you suddenly cannot find your smartphone in your house), remotely lock your phone with a new password or security code and display a recovery message (or contact information) on the display.